codcw/taskhelper/README.md

-# taskhelper
+# Taskhelper
-flask website to store tasks
+This is a website that helps storing and managing tasks.

+Built with Python and Flask framework.

-calendar page is displaying tasks on the calendar
+Calendar page is displaying tasks on the calendar.